WIEQLI/data/README.md

 # data

-Links to open geophysical data and resources on how to load and work with those data
+The purpose of this repository is to provide links to open geophysical data sets, capture meta-data and provide examples of how to load the data.

+All submitted data sets should be archived elsewhere so that they have a DOI, for example using: [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) or [Dryad](http://datadryad.org/).